 Sierra Leone has a two-tiered legal system based on the English common law model.
 Outside of Freetown and the Western Area, local customary law also applies.
-The court system comprises of two levels, the Superior Courts (High Court, Court of Appeal and Supreme Court) and the Lower Courts Magistrates Court and Local Courts.
-The High Court houses a number of different divisions, including the FTCC.
+The court system comprises two levels, the Superior Courts (High Court, Court of Appeal and Supreme Court) and the Lower Courts (Magistrates Court and Local Courts).
+The High Court consists of a number of divisions, including the Fast Track Commercial Court (FTCC).
 The Court of Appeal deals with appeals from the High Court.
 The Supreme Court is the country’s final appeal court.

 Civil proceedings are normally commenced by a writ of summons or originating summons filed together with a statement of claim at the High Court or District Registry.
-The length of time between issuance of a writ of summons and the start of a trial can take up to three months and the length of time from trial to final judgment can extend to over a year.
+The time between issuance of a writ of summons and the start of a trial can be up to three months and the length of time from trial to final judgment can extend to over a year.
 Proceedings often advance at a slow pace due to frequent adjournments and procedural issues.
-The Ebola outbreak caused further delays within the machinery of justice, leading to an increase in the already substantial backlog of cases.
+The Ebola outbreak caused further delays within the courts system, leading to an increase in the already substantial backlog of cases.

 Generally, as a matter of practice, Sierra Leonean courts do not apply foreign law.
-The courts may intervene in the proof of foreign law but are not obliged to do so.
+The courts may hear evidence on foreign law but are not obliged to do so.
 If the application of foreign law cannot be proven by the party concerned, the Sierra Leonean courts will decide the case according to the Sierra Leonean lex fori.

 Sierra Leone has a dualist system and as such international law is not directly applicable domestically.
-It must first be translated into national legislation before it can be applied by the national courts.
+International law must first be implemented before it can be applied by the national courts.

-Under the Arbitration Act, the High Court of Sierra Leone will stay proceedings where there is a valid arbitration submission/clause providing for arbitration with a seat in Sierra Leone, provided it is satisfied that there is no sufficient reason why the matter should not be referred to arbitration, and that the party applying for the stay was and remains ready and willing to do all acts necessary for settlement of the matter through arbitration.
+Under the Arbitration Act, the High Court of Sierra Leone will stay proceedings where there is a valid arbitration submission/clause providing for arbitration, provided it is satisfied that there is no sufficient reason why the matter should not be referred to arbitration, and that the party applying for the stay was and remains ready and willing to do all acts necessary for settlement of the matter through arbitration.

-Awards in arbitrations situated outside of Sierra Leone can be registered with the High Court and may then be enforced as if they were judgments of the High Court of Sierra Leone, subject to the permission of the Court.
-Investors should note that the Court may refuse to register arbitral awards in circumstances such as fraud, insufficient notice, or where enforcement would be contrary to public policy.
+An award of an arbitral tribunal seated outside of Sierra Leone can be registered with the High Court and may then be enforced as if it were a judgment of the High Court of Sierra Leone, provided that it has become enforceable in the same manner as a judgment of the court in the place where it was made and subject to the permission of the court.
+Investors should note that the court may refuse to register arbitral awards in circumstances such as fraud, insufficient notice, or where enforcement would be contrary to public policy.
 The experience of the Sierra Leone courts with enforcement of foreign awards is limited and enforcement may not therefore be straightforward.